 Highly recommended is the Windmill Walk that passes the impressive Zeppos Mill, the last mill in the Pajottenland that can still grind.

-The Hallerbos is also located within the Pajottenland.
+Hallerbos is also located within the Pajottenland.
 This forest is best known for its beautiful carpet of bluebells during spring.
 Note: the bloom period attracts many visitors every year.
+Then you can do a bluebell walking route which is definitely one of the most epic hikes in Belgium.

 More flowers?
 During the summer you can also admire beautiful roses in the Rose Garden of Sint-Pieters-Leeuw.